There are two forms of Firm Frequency Response:

 SFFR is the simplest and most widely used form of frequency balancing services in the UK.
 Participants agree to respond to a drop in the frequency from 50Hz to 49.7Hz by reducing consumption for a period of 30 minutes.
 These irregular events are often caused by power outages and can happen anywhere between 7 to 12 times each year.

-Most businesses already have suitable assets that can earn revenue from Static FFR.
+Some businesses already have suitable assets that can earn revenue from Static FFR.
 Due to the higher level of certainty and the limited number of events, this is one of the most popular ways to enter the frequency response market.

 Dynamic Firm Frequency Response (DFFR)